-- A positive score above 0 shows progress above the national average and a negative score below 0 shows progress less than students nationally.
+- A positive score above 0 shows progress is above the national average and a negative score below 0 shows progress less than students nationally.

-- Redmoor’s Progress 8 has been consistently positive for four years.
+- Redmoor’s Progress 8 has been consistently positive for five years.
 In 2020 and 2021, Progress 8 figures were not published nationally.
 The figures shown in brackets were calculated through a collaboration with 2,000 schools (and approximately 200,000 students) so provide a useful indicator of how we compare to other schools nationally.

 - Our 2022 Progress 8 figure is estimated, again calculated through a collaboration with over 240,000 students nationally who sat examinations this year.

 - Due to the coronavirus outbreak, the most recent national data generated by formal exams was recorded in 2019 (2022 data national data has not yet been released).
 Redmoor Academy’s strong position in terms of GCSE outcomes can be seen here: Find & Compare Schools 2019 (Gov.uk)